Only the sparkling wine made within the French

 The first is gas, floating freely within the unfilled space of the bottle.
 The

-second is the melting form, when the gas melts within the liquid and creates
+second is in melted form, when the gas melts within the liquid and creates

 carbon acid.
 The third form is the binding form, when the carbon acid binds